 However, the science doesn’t necessarily support the claims.

-You should, though, monitor your sensations, paying attention to potential dizziness or light-headedness, just in the rare case you are getting CO2 rebreathing, when you breath in CO2 you just exhaled.
+You should, though, monitor your sensations, paying attention to potential dizziness or light-headedness, just in the rare case you are getting CO2 rebreathing, when you breathe in CO2 you just exhaled.?

-Not only will you help yourself and others, your fitness will get a boost as well.
+Not only will you help yourself and others, but your fitness will also get a boost as well.?